dirigible-io/dirigible-io.github.io/docs-help/docs/setup/cloud-foundry.md

 1. Deploy Eclipse Dirigible:

     === "Docker"

         ```
         cf push dirigible \
         --docker-image=dirigiblelabs/dirigible-sap-cf:latest \
         --hostname dirigible-<org-name> \
         -m 2G -k 2G
         ```
         Replace the `<org-name>` placeholder with your subaccount's **Subdomain** value.

         !!! tip "Eclipse Dirigible versions"
             Instead of using the `latest` tag (version), for production and development use cases it is recomended to use a stable release version:

             - All released versions can be found [here](https://github.com/eclipse/dirigible/releases/).
             - All Eclipse Dirigible Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).

         - Bind the XSUAA service instance to the Eclipse Dirigible deployment:

-        - Bind the service instance:

             ```
             cf bind-service dirigible <applicationName>-xsuaa